rahulpandharkar/amazon_scraping/README.md

 **Web Scrapper for Amazon**

-A Python Utility for scraping Product Listings and Information from Amazon Website.
+A Python Utility for scraping Product Listings and Information from Amazon Website into a well organized Excel Workbook

 Requirements:
 1. Python (with pip)